kitnato/neverquest/source/data/manual.md

 #### Dodge chance

 A percentage determining the chance of when defending, all damage is avoided entirely.
-[Reinforced](#reinforced-armor) armor incurs a stamina cost for dodging, and [heavy](#heavy-armor) removes the ability to dodge altogether.
+Any equipped armor's burden incurs a stamina cost.

 The dodge chance can be increased with the [agility](#agility) attribute.